mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 - test-jpg.tar.7z
 - train_v2.csv       -   labels for the train set

 The dataset consists of 41,789 labeled and 71,000 unlabeled  satellite image chips that look like following.
-(The labels were added for readers and are seperated by space)
+(The labels were added for readers and are separated by space)

 ![train data example](https://github.com/mumuxi15/metis_proj/blob/master/Multilabel%20image%20classification/img/eg1.jpg?raw=true)